gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-02/index.md

   https://github.com/gruntwork-io/repo-copier/pull/64: Fix bug with how assets were packaged that caused an error when running `repo-copier`.

-https://github.com/gruntwork-io/repo-copier/pull/60: Add support for a GitHub connector, which allows you to copy code directly from GitHub, so you don't need S3 as an intermediary.
+https://github.com/gruntwork-io/repo-copier/pull/60: Add support for a GitHub connector, which allows you to copy code directly from GitHub, so you don&apos;t need S3 as an intermediary.

 https://github.com/gruntwork-io/repo-copier/pull/65: Add support for specifying proxies for each connector via `--proxy-url` params.